 You can travel by train from Surat Thani in Thailand to Ipoh in Malaysia by taking two trains.
 The first train is from Surat Thani to Padang Besar, just over the border in Malaysia.
-There is a Thai and Malaysian immigration post in Padang Besar Railway Station.
+There are both Thai and Malaysian immigration posts inside Padang Besar Railway Station.
 The second train you then need to take is from Padang Besar to Ipoh.
-If the first train arrives on time you have a wait of only 1 hour 22 minutes before the next train departs to Ipoh, which gives you time to pass through both sets of border control.
+If the first train arrives on time you have a wait of less than 2 hours before the next train departs to Ipoh, which gives you time to pass through both sets of border control.

 Train 1: Surat Thani to Padang Besar